Ozzie Albies Player Props: Braves vs. Marlins

 Ozzie Albies At The Plate

-- Albies has four doubles, a triple, eight home runs and eight walks while hitting .252.
+- Albies is hitting .275 with six doubles, a triple, nine home runs and eight walks.

-- Among the qualifying hitters in baseball, he ranks 95th in batting average, 129th in on-base percentage, and 35th in slugging.
+- He ranks 55th in batting average, 103rd in on base percentage, and 16th in slugging among the qualifying hitters in MLB.

-- Looking at the 30 games he has played this year, he's went deep in seven of them (23.3%), and in 6.5% of his trips to the plate.
+- Albies has picked up an RBI in 41.9% of his games this season, with two or more RBI in 29.0% of his games.
+He has also produced three or more runs in three contests.

-- Albies has an RBI in 12 of 30 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in three contests.
+- He has scored a run in 12 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.